ZinSoeTun/laravel-real-estate-project/README.md

          - Download this file or git clone this repository .
          - Open this file on code editer as you like .
          - type composer install
+         - run npm install axios@latest --save-dev
-         - Install npm and xmapp .
+         - Install npm and xmapp OR use your local environment .
          - Open apache server and sql .
          - Then run this command ' php artisan serve '
+         - if you want to know whether your project has vulnerabilities or not please run npm audit
 - if you have problems , please visit to laravel official website https://laravel.com/docs/10.x/routing
 - Good luck for your try.😊😊😊😊😊😊😊